 After Scream spotlighted the slasher classics of the 80s, the next decade saw the resurgence of Michael Myers, Freddy, Chucky, Leatherface, and Jason Voorhees in sequels and reboots.
-It also provided ample opportunity for filmmakers who grew up with these baddies to make knockoff slashers.
+It also provided ample opportunity for filmmakers who grew up with these baddies to make knockoff slashers like Bloody Murder.
 And so, the chainsaw wielding, hockey mask wearing Trevor Moorehouse was born.
 His name only made it into two films, but a couple more films were planned as sequels, then scrapped to become free-standing slashers.
 Even so, I figured I’d cover them here.

 BLOODY MURDER (2000)

 The legend begins when a couple’s car breaks down on a dark road at night, the hockey mask chainsaw killer appears, and the male victim cries out Trevor Moorehouse’s name.
 Sexy.